cinnaamonka/GenerateDungeon/README.md

 ![image](https://github.com/cinnaamonka/GenerateDungeon/assets/107621519/0f680bdb-0c3f-419b-a4c7-7c3859b37752)

+# Step 4 #
-4. Let's decide which feature to build.
+Let's decide which feature to build.
 It is just the random probability between 0 and 100.
 We choose which feature to build just comparing this probability with weights of probabilities of different features.

 ![image](https://github.com/cinnaamonka/GenerateDungeon/assets/107621519/ac52897e-22d1-4f0c-9ad3-642cc10bc11f)

+# Step 5 #
-5.Then we need to check if the area which is occupied by the feature is unused.
+Then we need to check if the area which is occupied by the feature is unused.
 This step is done before the drawing part and this part of algorith is shown below.
 I am checking if all the room's cells are unused and then I build a feature.

 ![image](https://github.com/cinnaamonka/GenerateDungeon/assets/107621519/679c4377-4cca-45ec-b640-c661508718dd)

+# Step 6 #
-6. Then we decides whether or not to add the feature.
+Then we decides whether or not to add the feature.
 If the area under consideration contains anything other than solid earth already, then the routine loops back to step 3.

-7-8.
+# Step 7-8 #
 Algorithm just loops back to build more rooms.
 The exact number of times that you want to do this will depend on map size and various other factors.

 ![image](https://github.com/cinnaamonka/GenerateDungeon/assets/107621519/ef5da565-501b-4d65-9147-eac485b12679)

+# Step 9 #
-9. When all the features are added we colorize the last two unused tiles as enter and exit cells to show that all rooms and corridors are walkable.
+When all the features are added we colorize the last two unused tiles as enter and exit cells to show that all rooms and corridors are walkable.

 ![image](https://github.com/cinnaamonka/GenerateDungeon/assets/107621519/345a39a6-bd42-4276-8997-dcdb3d6c8aa2)